heru-himawan-tl/MATRIX-1.4-IV/MATRIX-1.4-IV-T13-TD-DEV-1/README.md

-# MATRIX 1.4 IV T13 Class-TD Development Release I
+# MATRIX 1.4 IV T13 Class-TD Development Release 1

 This is development release 1 of class-TD (tracking digital) of MATRIX 1.4 IV T13 audio power amplifier design.
 This model designed to yield at least